 As the wild horse and burro population continues to grow well above the AML, there is cause for concern regarding the potential for degradation of rangeland resources in typical home ranges surrounding the limited reliable water sources.
-Unlike managed livestock grazing, wild horse and burro grazing occurs year round.
-If there are ample, well distributed resources then there is little to no concern for resource degradation.
+Unlike managed livestock grazing, wild horse and burro grazing occurs year-round.
+If there are ample, well-distributed resources then there is little to no concern for resource degradation.
 However, when resources are limited and habitat use is concentrated into a small number of areas, desirable key forage species receive heavier levels of use during the growing season.
 This type of use is acceptable if it occurs only on a periodic basis, but not annually.
-Repetitive use during the growth and reproductive cycles tends to reduce plant vigor as carbohydrate reserves are spent on regrowth, as opposed to seed production.
+Repetitive use during the growing season that prevents key forage species from completing their growth and reproductive cycles tends to reduce plant vigor as carbohydrate reserves are spent on regrowth as opposed to seed production.
 Maintaining the herd sizes of wild horses and burros within AML would decrease this concern.